List of Star Trek: Enterprise characters: Soval

 It is subsequently revealed that Soval developed a deep affinity and even affection for humans and that his earlier actions were more to protect them than to hinder them.
 Nonetheless, after Archer and his crew help to prevent a war between Vulcan and Andoria and expose corruption within the Vulcan High Command ("Kir'Shara"), Soval agrees with the decision for Vulcan to stop looking over Earth's shoulder in space exploration matters.

 Soval represents Vulcan at initial talks held in 2155 aimed at forging an alliance of worlds including Earth, Vulcan, Andoria and the Tellarite homeworld, an organization that, in 2161, will become the United Federation of Planets.
 Although Soval initially opposed Jonathan Archer's mission, when Archer gives a key speech at the start of the 2155 summit, it is Soval who leads the applause.

-Soval is secretly one of the persecuted 3% of Vulcans born with the ability to instigate mind melds, an act considered taboo amongst Vulcans of the 22nd Century.
+Soval is secretly one of the persecuted 3% of Vulcans born with the ability to instigate mind melds, an act considered taboo amongst Vulcans of the 22nd century.
 To extract information about the bombing of Earth's embassy on Vulcan, Soval initiates a mind-meld between himself and an ailing human MACO security guard at the embassy who witnessed the attack.
 This mind-meld is considered to be the first between a Vulcan and a human.

 After the confession of his mind-melding abilities, Soval is forced to resign from the Vulcan High Command.
 He consequently joins the Enterprise crew to prevent a Vulcan preemptive strike based on falsified information against Andoria.
 After V'Las is exposed and the Vulcan High Command is dissolved, he is reinstated to his original position.
 He later represented Vulcan during the Coalition of Planets conference.

 In the Mirror Universe, Soval's counterpart is an enlisted crewman in Starfleet, serving as a science officer aboard the ISS Avenger.
 This version of Soval attempts to start a rebellion against the Terran Empire, but is killed when the Avenger is destroyed by the mirror Jonathan Archer.

+Talas

-TalasTalas' was a female of the Andorian species, a lieutenant on the Andorian starship Kumari under the command of Commander Shran.
+Talas' was a female of the Andorian species, a lieutenant on the Andorian starship Kumari under the command of Commander Shran.
 She was played by Molly Brink.

 Shran and Talas served together on the Kumari for many years.
 Later, Talas developed a romantic interest in Shran, who eagerly returned Talas' affections.
 (Andorian females are known for their sexual aggressiveness, and Talas was certainly no exception.)
 Shran felt especially honored to be chosen by Talas, who came from a privileged, wealthy family on their homeworld.
-Talas had the freedom to choose any career she wished, but chose the military – endearing her to Shran as a soldier.
-She could also have any man she wanted, but chose Shran – endearing him to her as a lover.
+Talas had the freedom to choose any career she wished, but chose the military—endearing her to Shran as a soldier.
+She could also have any man she wanted, but chose Shran—endearing him to her as a lover.